Vlasenko2006/LoRA_study/README.md

 ![Sample Output](https://github.com/Vlasenko2006/LoRA_study/blob/main/figs/Attention_is_all_you_need_768.png)
 ***Figure 2:*** Scheme of positional embedding of a sentence "What is your name?
 My name is Alex".
 For simplicity each word and punctiation is a token.
 Each position gets its unique wave pattern.
 Compare two "is" wave patterns after "What"  and "name" on subfigures A and B. Compare also in these subbfigures wave patterns for two "name".
 Subfigure D shows the cross-section of wave patterns of some tokens.
 Subfigure C shows the Position similarity matrix.
 Dot product of tokens postions of keys and queries.
 It shows how far each tokes stays from the others.

-The `PE` is added to the compressed matrix and passed to the transformer blocks.

 ---

 #### **3. Transformer Architecture**